CyVerse-learning-materials/foss/docs/03_managing_data.md

 -   Describe the data that will be compiled, and how the data will be managed and made accessible throughout its lifetime
 -   A good plan considers each of the stages below

-???
-Warning

-    The biggest challenge to data management making it an afterthought.

-    Unfortunately, poor data management doesn't have a high upfront cost.
-    You can do substantial work before realizing you are in trouble.
-Like a swimmer in rip current, by the time you realize you are in trouble, you may already be close to drowning.

-    The solution?
-Make data management the first thing you consider when starting a research project.
-It also needs to be a policy you institute right away for your research group.

 ### Collect